Unu-uuu/PF2DNet-VIReID/README.md

-# SF2DNet: Spatial-rectification and Frequency-decoupling with Feature decorrelation Network
+# $\text{SF}^2$DNet: Spatial-rectification and Frequency-decoupling with Feature Decorrelation for Visible-Infrared Person Re-Identification

-Official PyTorch implementation of the paper **"SF2DNet: Spatial-rectification and Frequency-decoupling with Feature decorrelation Network"**.
+Official PyTorch implementation of the paper **"$\text{SF}^2$DNet: Spatial-rectification and Frequency-decoupling with Feature Decorrelation for Visible-Infrared Person Re-Identification"**.

 ![](VisualizeH/Mainframework.jpg)